nexusstar/JavaScript/CoreJavaScript/DataTypesAndVariables.md

 ```javascript
 typeof(null); //returns 'object'
 ```
 `undefined` represent a deeper kind of absence.
-It is the value of a variables that haven ot been initialized and the value you get when you query the value of an object property or array element that does not exist..
+It is the value of a variables that haven or been initialized and the value you get when you query the value of an object property or array element that does not exist..

 ### Object types